 - Shortness of breath

 Playing outdoors, whether for fun or for sport, may pose extra difficulties to kids with asthma.
 The pollen count, allergens or other substances in the air can trigger an attack.

 Children with asthma can still play sports.
 Regular exercise is beneficial for your child's health.
-Though children with asthma can play any sports, they may be better suited for sports that have short periods of movement followed by breaks.
+Though children with asthma can play any sport, they may be better suited for sports that have short periods of movement followed by breaks.
 These sports can include:

-"Sports requiring constant movement, like cross country, soccer or basketball, may be more difficult for an athlete with asthma, though not impossible," says Troy Smurawa, M.D., Director of Pediatric Sports Medicine at Children's Health℠ Andrews Institute for Orthopaedics and Sports Medicine.
+"Sports requiring constant movement, like cross country, soccer or basketball, may be more difficult for an athlete with asthma, though not impossible," says Troy Smurawa, M.D., Director of Pediatric Sports Medicine at Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine.
 "Sports like hockey, ice skating or skiing may also be a challenge for a child with asthma since the air in a rink or on a mountain tends to be dry and cold."

 Help your child control asthma during sports or exercise

 Even with asthma, your child can play sports competitively or just enjoy running around outside.
-The key is to keep asthma well controlled by following a personal asthma action plan created with your doctor.
-If your child does not have an action plan, talk with a pediatrician.
+The key is to keep asthma well controlled by following a personal asthma action plan.
+If your child does not have an action plan, talk with their health care provider.

 Your child's school, coach, athletic trainer, teacher and any other caregiver should have a copy of this plan so they know what to do if your child experiences an asthma attack.
 At home, you should always have this plan within easy reach so you can act fast.

-Your child's doctor can also help you come up with a plan for exercising.
+Your child's health care provider can also help you come up with a plan for exercising.
 In general, most children can control asthma during physical activity by:

 - Using their controller medication as prescribed